UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 - Write a training loop from scratch (no `model.fit()`)
 - Train a simple feedforward network on MNIST
 - Move computations to GPU

-### Checkpoint Question
-"Walk me through what `loss.backward()` does internally.
-What gets modified, and where do gradients live?"

-### Stretch Goals
-- Implement dropout and batch normalization manually
-- Compare SGD vs. Adam convergence on the same architecture
-- Visualize learned filters in the first layer

-### Common Pitfalls
-- Forgetting `optimizer.zero_grad()` — gradients accumulate across batches
-- Confusion between `.eval()` mode and training mode for dropout/batchnorm
-- Not moving both model AND data to the same device (`.to(device)`)

 ---

 ## Week 2: Convolutional Networks and the UNet